CS:GO players flock to the Metacritical and Examining Bombs, declaring that it is just a ‘CS: GO’ clone.

 Because the beta of Valorant has done exceptionally well, why the purpose of survey bombing is precisely wounded is not satisfactory.
 Whatever the case, an educated guess will most certainly be taken from the combined comments of the surveys.

 At this composition hour, Valorant has more than 1500 fan surveys, the majority of which are negative.
 The mere sum left the game 5.7 out of 10 with an overall score.
-Metacritic’s Valorant faultfinder survey rating is apparently unintelligible for correlation.
+Metacritic’s Valorant faultfinder survey rating is unintelligible for correlation.

 It remains at 83 out of 100, starting with only one audit, which gives it a mixed rating.
 Part of the reactions to the game may be important, but measurements of 0 scores the game has gone so far recommend unfairness.